YouArePowned/YouArePowned/README.md

 - 👨‍💻 I am interested in the scripting and ethical hacking sector, among other computer science topics.

-- 👨‍🎓 I am currently studying computer engineering and I am a senior technician in Industrial Automation and Robotics.
+- 👨‍🎓 I am currently studying multimedia engineering and I am a senior technician in Industrial Automation and Robotics.

 - 👥 I am open to collaborating with people on pentesting projects, web programming and other types of projects.